Not Like the Movies

 "Not Like the Movies" is a song by American singer Katy Perry from her third studio album, Teenage Dream (2010).
 She co-wrote the song with its producer Greg Wells.
 Capitol Records released it on August 3, 2010, as the album's first promotional single.
-The song is a power ballad from the point of view of a teenage girl.
+The song is a pop soul power ballad from the point of view of a teenage girl.
 Lyrically, the girl contemplates her first time and how "it wasn't right".
 She realizes through that experience that her "prince" is still "out there" waiting for her.
 It was written when Perry first started dating her then-husband, Russell Brand.

 Some music critics called "Not Like the Movies" a powerful and lovely song, as well a contemplative ballad, but noticed that the song's lyrics make only minimal reference to Brand.
 Commercially, the track peaked at number 53 on US Billboard Hot 100 chart and at number 41 on the Canadian Hot 100 chart.
 Perry performed the song on her California Dreams Tour (2011).
 She also did a performance of the song along with "Teenage Dream" at the 53rd Annual Grammy Awards on February 13, 2011.
 The performance received positive reviews from music critics.